 According to the latest data, Ethereum is the world's second-largest cryptocurrency by market capitalization.
 Since its inception in 2015, Ethereum has not only developed as a blockchain but is also active in mining.

-Let's brush up on the basics of mining and deep dive into the world of Ethereum mining to learn more about the types and requirements, and most importantly—how to mine Ethereum.
+Let's brush up on the basics of mining and deep dive into the world of Ethereum mining to learn more about the types and requirements, and most importantly—how to mine Ethereum in 2022

 What Is Crypto Mining?

-Miners also have to invest lots of computer processing energy, and time for solving these problems through mining blocks.
+Miners also have to invest lots of computer processing energy, and time to solve these problems through mining blocks.
 When they hit the right hash, they submit the solution to the issuer.

 What Is Ethereum Mining?